 The Western version of China risks becoming overly recognizable – or being made into a pure ornament, an exotic cliché.
 The goal must be to win back the gaze of China's genuine alienation.

 With the Boevers François Jullien's Unexeptional Thought the reader gets Chinese thinking double filtered through critical nuances and reservations.
 The result of this careful study is a fruitful ambiguity.
-The fact that the thought material remains open to interpretation sharpens the interest.
-China's mental profile is made multidimensional, it is presented as a landscape of thought rather than as a simple relief.
+The fact that the thought material is left open for interpretation,. . .